xTool M1 Machine: Beginner’s Guide

 I tested the rubber stamp kit from xTool, which included two rubber stamp sheets, rectangular and round wooden stamps, and two ink pads.

 I wanted to see if the xTool could engrave an intricate design, but I had to keep it small enough to fit on the 1.5×1 inch stamp base.
-I came up with a reindeer design since the image was available in the free Creative Space software.
+I chose a reindeer design since the image was available in the free Creative Space software.

 The results blew me away!
 Those antlers!